Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/normalData-1.png)<!-- -->

-Interestigly, if the data is normal then the mode and median are also rigth in the middle where the highest frequency is, it takes a little buit of code that I'd rather not complicate things with for this example to get the mode of our data in R, so I'm going to leave out a plot with the mode, but here's one with the mdedian in blue
+Interestingly, if the data is normal then the mode and median are also right in the middle where the highest frequency is, it takes a little bit of code that I'd rather not complicate things with for this example to get the mode of our data in R, so I'm going to leave out a plot with the mode, but here's one with the median in blue

 ```r